-- 11.3.1 The chairperson of a general meeting is responsible for the general conduct of the meeting and for deciding the procedures to be adopted at the meeting. - 11.3.2 In particular, the chairperson of a general meeting may:

-- require the adoption of any procedure which is, in the chairperson's opinion, necessary or desirable for proper and orderly debate or discussion or for the proper and orderly casting or recording of votes at the meeting; and - (b) terminate discussion or debate on any matter whenever the chairperson considers it necessary or desirable for the proper conduct of the meeting. - 11.3.3 A decision of the chairperson on any matter under clause 14.3.2 is final. - 11.3.4 Subject to clause 14.3.2, the chairperson of an annual general meeting must allow a reasonable opportunity for the Members as a whole at the meeting to ask questions about or make comments on the management of the Company.
+- 11.3.1 The chairperson of a general meeting is responsible for the general conduct of the meeting and for deciding the procedures to be adopted at the meeting. - 11.3.2 In particular, the chairperson of a general meeting may: - (a) require the adoption of any procedure which is, in the chairperson's opinion, necessary or desirable for proper and orderly debate or discussion or for the proper and orderly casting or recording of votes at the meeting; and - (b) terminate discussion or debate on any matter whenever the chairperson considers it necessary or desirable for the proper conduct of the meeting. - 11.3.3 A decision of the chairperson on any matter under clause 11.3.2 is final. - 11.3.4 Subject to clause 11.3.2, the chairperson of an annual general meeting must allow a reasonable opportunity for the Members as a whole at the meeting to: - (a) ask questions about or make comments on the management of the Company; and - (b) ask the auditor or their representative (if any and if present) questions relevant to the conduct of the audit and the preparation and content of the auditor's report (if any) for the Company.